Best Extended Car Warranties in Rhode Island of 2026

 2. Find a company that fits your needs

 Ask about restrictions on age and mileage, and confirm what the waiting period is before coverage starts — typically 30 days and 1,000 miles.
-Make sure the company works with repair facilities that are close by and that you trust in Rhode Island or nearby.
+Make sure the company works with repair facilities that are close by and that you trust.

 3. Read customer reviews

-Look for reviews from local policyholders who’ve filed claims, as these reflect how well the company supports customers through the repair process, and will ensure you only work with reputable warranty providers.
+Look for reviews from local policyholders who’ve filed claims.
+These reflect how well the company supports customers through the repair process and will ensure you only work with reputable warranty providers.
 Reviews from other Rhode Island drivers can also help you highlight any local issues with shop networks or service.

 4. Compare quotes